Day 1 - Thursday October 8th – Ireland to the Holy Land

 In the morning we will take a short panorama sight seeing tour of Amman, capital of Jordan.
 We will then continue on to the “City of Mosaics,” Madaba.
 While in this city, you will visit St. George’s

 Church, home to a true treasure of Christianity.
 This Church houses the oldest map of the Holy Land which includes Israel, Palestine, and Southern Egypt.
 Later, visit Mt.
 Nebo, the most revered holy sites of Jordan.
 This mountain was mentioned in Deuteronomy 34, “Then Moses climbed Mount Nebo from the plains of Moab to the top of Pisgah.”
 While here, you will tour the Holy site where Moses died and was buried.
-Following your visit to this Sacred place we will continue on to the “lost” city of Petra and check-in to the superb Petra Guest house for dinner and overnight.
+Following your visit to this Sacred place we will continue on to the “lost” city of Petra and check-in to the Petra Panorama Hotel for dinner and overnight.

 Day 7 – Wednesday, October 14th - Lost City of Petra